phillord/kcite/readme.txt

 == Copyright ==

-This plugin is copyright Simon Cockell, Newcastle University and is licensed under GPLv2.
+This plugin is copyright Phillip Lord, Simon Cockell and Newcastle University and is licensed under GPLv3.
+Citeproc-js which is included is used under the AGPLv3.